and even without leaving PhpStorm. All the changes you make are immediately reflected in the browser and the affected area is highlighted.

 In the debugging mode, PhpStorm provides the Live Edit functionality which supports both automatic and manual upload of updated files on the server side.
 For the client side, Live Edit does not provide any way to apply the changes.

-- Open the Settings dialog box by choosing .
-Expand the Debugger node under Build, Execution, Deployment, and then click Live Edit.
+- Open the Settings / Preferences Dialog by choosing for Windows and Unix or for OS X. Expand the Debugger node under Build, Execution, Deployment, and then click Live Edit.
 The Live Edit page opens.

 In the Update area,